 The Texas-born BROCKHAMPTON blurs the lines between collective and boyband, hip-hop and pop, sincerity and irony, delivering a tastefully balanced mix of quality content, innovative beats and soul-baring honesty track by track by track.

-Seriously, it’s nearly impossible to pick any one song from the project that is objectively “bad.”
+Seriously, it’s impossible to pick any one song from the project that is objectively “bad.”
 If you’re in the mood for the best feel-good living-room dance party of your life, start with “BOOGIE” from “SATURATION III” and if you’re feeling down or just in the mood to cry with all your best friends, start with the “LAMB” music video.

 All in all, “SATURATION” is a tribute to friendship and the power of believed-in youth.
 The group’s approach of allowing each individual artist to maintain his own quirky character while coming together to blend into something spectacular proves that no one member is as great as the whole.